pieterprovoost/rwkt/README.md

 # rwkt

 This is an R package for converting WKT geometries to GeoJSON.
 It currently supports GeometryCollection, Point, LineString, Polygon, MultiPolygon, MultiPoint and MultiLineString.
+A list or dataframe can be passed along to add properties to a feature or to features in a collection.

 ## Install